 Indoor Air Quality Evaluation

-Licensed HVAC contractors from Wood Air Conditioning can determine if your HVAC systems are reducing your indoor air quality.
+Licensed HVAC contractors from Wood Air Conditioning & Plumbing can determine if your HVAC systems are reducing your indoor air quality.
 This service is offered as part of regular maintenance.
 It is also included with our Home Performance Evaluations or dedicated indoor air quality services.
 Whether the problem is a dirty system in need of cleaning, a filter in need of replacement, or a leak in the ductwork that needs sealing, our team can identify and remedy the issue.

 Our technicians can make suggestions about affordable products and services that will increase your indoor air quality.
 For example, our duct cleaning service prevents contaminants from circulating through your home and increase system efficiency.
 For those with allergies or asthma, installing an air purifier can be a big help.
 All evaluations and suggestions are aimed at increasing comfort and reducing energy costs.

 The link between indoor air quality and HVAC efficiency is undeniable.
 When indoor air quality is poor, the unit has to work harder than usual and this results in higher energy bills.
 An IAQ evaluation will help you and your family to breathe easier, enjoy greater comfort, and reduce your summer utility bills.